 Sr Network Security Engineer, Accounting firm

 When it comes to the move to the Cloud, a lot of people and teams have to wear the Security hat, but it doesn’t always fit perfectly.
 One thing most companies have in common is a need for a set of requirements along with clear, repeatable playbooks to get into a good state and stay there.
-With our recently released Tripwire Configuration Manager, we can help.
+With our recently released Tripwire Configuration Manager

 Start With A Solid Foundation